ArduPilot/ardupilot_wiki/common/source/docs/common-gremsy-pixyu-gimbal.rst

 Testing Controlling the Gimbal from RC
 --------------------------------------

+- Disconnect the USB cable connecting your PC to the gimbal
 - Powerup the vehicle and gimbal
 - Move the transmitter's channel 6 tuning knob to its minimum position, the camera should point straight down
 - Move the ch6 knob to maximum and the gimbal should point upwards